 The Toronto New Wave is an umbrella term used to describe a group of young independent filmmakers in Toronto in the early 2000s.

-Unlike the French New Wave of the ’60s, Toronto’s wave wasn’t tied to any one style or filmmaking technique.
+Unlike the French New Wave of the ’60s, Toronto’s wave was not tied to any one style or filmmaking technique.

 Each of the filmmakers had their own unique approach, but they were united by their shared DIY mentality, sense of community and love for local film culture.

-In this article, we’ll explore the early history of Toronto’s New Wave movement and its impact on Canadian film culture.
+In this article, we will explore the early history of Toronto’s New Wave movement and its impact on Canadian film culture.

 Toronto New Wave Cinema was born in the early 1990s.
 This kind of film production also appeared in other cities all over Canada such as Vancouver and Montreal.